Pinning secondary tiles (XAML)

 - You should also familiarize yourself with the details and concepts of secondary tiles.
 You can read about those in the Secondary tiles overview.

 - After the user has pinned a secondary tile for your app, your app will need to communicate with that tile.
 To set up that communication see Quickstart: Sending notifications to a secondary tile.
-This topic also covers how to keep a user's secondary tiles synched on multiple devices and how to update your secondary tile.

 - For a full sample that implements secondary tiles, see the Secondary tiles sample.